Z62528229/RealEstate-Value-Estimation/README.md

 # RealEstate-Value-Estimation
-This is a simplified and r
+This is a simplified and reliable